UPS: Efficiently Building Foundation Models for PDE Solving via Cross-Modal Adaptation: Experiments

-\textbf{S3: Incorporating Text-Form Metadata } \ourmodel leverages the PDE's metadata by combining its text embeddings with the learned PDE embeddings in the embedding network.
-To study whether incorporating metadata is helpful and identify an optimal approach, we compare our workflow with two alternatives: 1) we do not use metadata, so $h_{\mathrm{mix}}:=h_{\mathrm{PDE}}$; 2) we use metadata, but instead of concatenating features from two modalities, we apply a cross-attention mechanism: $h_{\mathrm{mix}}:=\softmax(\frac{QK^T}{\sqrt{e}})V$, where $Q = W_Qh_{\mathrm{PDE}}$, $K=W_Kh_{\mathrm{meta}}$, and $V=W_Vh_{\mathrm{meta}}$.
+\textbf{S3: Incorporating Text-Form Metadata } \ourmodel leverages the PDE's metadata by combining its text embeddings with the learned PDE embeddings.
+To study whether incorporating such metadata is helpful and identify an optimal approach, we compare our workflow with two alternatives: (i) we do not use metadata, so $h_{\mathrm{mix}}:=h_{\mathrm{PDE}}$; (ii) we use metadata, but instead of concatenating features from two modalities, we apply a cross-attention mechanism: $h_{\mathrm{mix}}:=\softmax(\frac{QK^T}{\sqrt{e}})V$, where $Q = W_Qh_{\mathrm{PDE}}$, $K=W_Kh_{\mathrm{meta}}$, and $V=W_Vh_{\mathrm{meta}}$.
+To further investigate whether the pretrained text embeddings contribute beyond merely labeling the PDE type, we also study alternative embedding strategies that do not leverage language pretraining: (iii) we replace the pretrained text embeddings of the PDE meta information with one-hot encoded vectors representing each PDE type.
+This setting serve as a baseline to assess the impact of merely labeling the PDE types without any semantic understanding; (iv) we also test a setting where PDE types were embedded using a randomly initialized embedding layer that was trained from scratch along with the rest of the network, i.e., each new token represents a PDE family.

 The results are shown in Table~\ref{table:main_ablation_table}. \ourmodel outperforms the non-metadata baseline, demonstrating the effect of incorporating metadata as a textual form of domain knowledge, which LLMs are able to understand.
-The results also suggest that feature concatenation performs better than cross-modal attention.
-This might be due to optimization difficulties, so we consider studying the optimal combination of metadata and PDE data as an important future direction.
+The results also suggest that feature concatenation is better than cross-modal attention, possibly because the latter is harder to optimize.
+Lastly, the setting utilizing pretrained text embeddings consistently outperforms the one-hot and embedding-from-scratch settings.
+In terms of learning dynamics, we also observe that using pretrained embeddings demonstrated faster convergence compared to the alternative strategies.
+This suggests that the pretrained semantic knowledge in the LLM indeed contributes to processing the PDE data, not just in labeling PDE types but might also in understanding the underlying physical phenomena.
+However, we leave studying the the exact mechanism of cross-modal transfer and the optimal combination of metadata and PDE data as a future direction.

-\textbf{S4: Scaling LLM Backbone } In all of our results reported so far, we use RoBERTa-Base (149M parameters) as the model backbone.
-This allows us to study the scaling behavior of our method on various LLM sizes---we adapt \ourmodel from RoBERTa-Large (387M parameters) and report the results in Table~\ref{table:main_ablation_table}.
-The larger model outperforms the smaller one on all tasks, demonstrating that scaling up the backbone has the potential to yield better results.
-This is why we aim to adapt LLMs for PDE solving: as more resources are devoted to developing better and larger LLMs, we can potentially leverage these advancements to solve a wider range of problems in a cost-effective way.